-To the knowledge of the Corporation, in the past ten (10) years, no Director has become bankrupt, made a proposal under any legislation related to bankruptcy or insolvency, or was subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold the assets of the Director.
+To the knowledge of the Corporation, in the past ten (10) years, no Director standing for re-election or proposed Director has become bankrupt, made a proposal under any legislation related to bankruptcy or insolvency, or was subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold the assets of the Director.

-The following chart and brief biography of each Director sets out the names and residence location of each person proposed to be nominated for election as a Director; all other positions and offices with the Corporation; the date the person was elected as a Director; their principal occupations and their occupations for the previous five years; other directorships; committee memberships in the Corporation; and the approximate number of securities of the Corporation, beneficially owned by each Director or over which he exercises control or direction as at the Record Date.
+The following chart and brief biography of each Director standing for re-election and proposed Director sets out the names and residence location of each person proposed to be nominated for election as a Director; all other positions and offices with the Corporation; the date the person was elected as a Director; their principal occupations and their occupations for the previous five years; other directorships; committee memberships in the Corporation; and the approximate number of securities of the Corporation, beneficially owned by each Director or over which he exercises control or direction as at the Record Date.
 The information relating to each Director having been subject to a cease trade order or bankruptcy, and each Director's shareholdings and biography is not known by Management.
 All such information was provided to the Corporation by each Director, respectively.

 The persons named in the Management Proxy intend to vote FOR the election of the proposed nominees in the absence of directions to the contrary from the Shareholders appointing them.
-Management, the Nominating Committee and the Directors Management do not contemplate that any of the nominees will be unable to serve as a director, but if that should occur for any reason prior to the Meeting, the persons named in the Proxy reserve the right to vote for another nominee in their discretion.
+Management and the Board do not contemplate that any of the nominees will be unable to serve as a director, but if that should occur for any reason prior to the Meeting, the persons named in the Proxy reserve the right to vote for another nominee in their discretion.

-Name & residence Function Date of appointment Number of securities held (4) Principal occupation during last 5 years John Craven, Dublin, Ireland (2) (3) Non-executive Chairman 22 December 2009 2,857,143 common shares 375,000 warrants 3,100,000 share options CEO of Discover Exploration plc and former Director and CEO of Cove Energy plc Philip O'Quigley, Dublin, Ireland Chief Executive Officer 25 September 2012 1,513,696 common shares 6,000,000 share options Finance Director, Providence Resources plc Dr. György Szabó, Budapest, Hungary Executive Director and Co- Managing Director of Falcon - TXM 24 April 2006 1,750,000 share options Consultant and Mining Bureau registered technical responsible person for TXM Oil & Gas Exploration Kft.
-Daryl H. Gilbert, Calgary, Alberta, Canada (1) Non-executive Director 21 September 2007 750,000 warrants 1,000,000 share options Independent Businessman JoAchim Conrad, Potsdam, Germany Non-executive Director 6 October 2008 1,000,000 share options Managing Director of Gazprom Marketing and Trading GmbH Managing Director of Bosphorus Gaz Corporation A.Ş.
-Gregory Smith, Calgary, Alberta, Canada (1) Non-executive Director 22 December 2009 470,000 common shares 300,000 warrants 1,000,000 share options Chartered Accountant President of Oakridge Financial Management Inc. CFO of Maglin Site Furniture Inc. Director of Armistice Resources and TriWestern Energy Corp.
-Igor Akhmerov, Mannedorf, Switzerland (1) (2) (3) (5) Non-executive Director 21 September 2007; resigned 29 May 2008; re-elected 14 December 2010 38,000,000 common shares 28,500,000 warrants 2,900,000 share options Chief Executive Officer, Avelar Energy Group David Harris Calgary, Alberta, Canada Non-executive Director 25 September 2012 150,000 common shares 300,000 share options Proprietor of DGH International GeoConsulting
+Name & residence Function Date of appointment Number of securities held (4) Principal occupation during last 5 years John Craven, Dublin, Ireland (2) (3) Non-executive Chairman 22 December 2009 2,857,143 common shares 3,100,000 share options CEO of Discover Exploration plc and former Director and CEO of Cove Energy plc Philip O'Quigley, Dublin, Ireland Chief Executive Officer 25 September 2012 1,513,696 common shares 6,000,000 share options Finance Director, Providence Resources plc Dr. György Szabó, Budapest, Hungary Executive Director and Co- Managing Director of Falcon -TXM 24 April 2006 1,750,000 share options Consultant and Mining Bureau- registered responsible technical supervisor for TXM Oil & Gas Exploration Kft between 2005 and December 2013 Daryl H. Gilbert, Calgary, Alberta, Canada (1) Non-executive Director 21 September 2007 1,000,000 share options Independent Businessman JoAchim Conrad, Potsdam, Germany Non-executive Director 6 October 2008 1,000,000 share options Managing Director of Gazprom Marketing and Trading GmbH Managing Director of Bosphorus Gaz Corporation A.Ş.
+Gregory Smith, Calgary, Alberta, Canada (1) Non-executive Director 22 December 2009 470,000 common shares 1,000,000 share options Chartered Accountant President of Oakridge Financial Management Inc. CFO of Maglin Site Furniture Inc. Director of Kerr Mines Inc Maxim A. Mayorets, Moscow, Russian Federation Proposed Director N/a Nil Member of the Executive Board, M&A Director at Renova Group